fpvandoorn/hanabi-scratchpad/characters.md

 * Take extra caution when interpreting moves as unnecessary moves, occupied moves or loaded moves.
   There might be a good other reason.
 * 5 player character games are considered Hard Variants.
+* Generally, when a player is forced to clue by their character they can give locked hand saves (but not 8 clue stalls) to other players if there is nothing better to do.

 <!-- ### Fuming -->
 <!-- ### Dumbfounded -->